Setting Up Reverse Proxy in ServBay: Map Internal or Remote Sites to Your Local Environment for Development & Debugging

 Locate the ServBay

-icon in your macOS Applications folder and double-click it to launch the application.
+icon in your macOS Applications folder and double-click to launch the app.

 Step 2: Navigate to Website Management

-Once ServBay launches, you'll see the main dashboard.
-In the navigation panel on the left, click on Websites
+Once ServBay starts, you’ll see the main dashboard.
+From the navigation menu on the left, click Websites

 .
-This brings you to ServBay’s website management page, where you can manage all locally hosted and reverse proxy sites.
+This takes you to ServBay’s website management page, where you can manage all locally hosted and reverse proxy websites.

 Step 3: Add a New Website